Revisiting a GoAnywhere blog from 2010. Discover how the debate around cybersecurity and cyber threats has shifted in the last decade.

 The U.S. District Court's remedy in the settlement will be to require Countrywide to provide free credit monitoring of all those involved in the class action suite for a period of 2 years, along with a potential liability against Countrywide of up to $50,000 for each incident of identity theft.

-Isn't it time we, in our organizations, got serious about data encryption?
+Isn't it far past that organizations started getting serious about data encryption?
 While most take the threat seriously, they may not be using the tools they should be.
 Custom scripts, FTP, and unencrypted file transfer channels merely open you up to risk.
-Shouldn't we be stepping into this battlefield to fight back with a secure, managed file transfer system between our workstations and servers?
+Shouldn't we be stepping into this battlefield to fight back with secure, managed file transfer systems between our workstations and servers?

 The cyber wars of comic books may populate our imagination, but our company's challenges are much more real.
-And if we're not mindful to use the right tools in our IT departments, we may all be faced with a customer base of angry Jason Bournes who have lost their identities through our security lapses.
+And if we're not mindful about using the right tools in our IT departments, we may all be faced with a customer base of angry Jason Bournes who have lost their identities through our security lapses.
 Discover key strategies you can implement today to reduce your risk of a data security incident with our guide Think Like a Hacker and Secure Your Data.

-(Listen or watch the televised debate produced by Intelligence Squared U.S. (IQ2US), entitled "The Cyber War Threat Has Been Grossly Exaggerated," here.)
+(Listen to or watch the televised debate produced by Intelligence Squared U.S. (IQ2US), "The Cyber War Threat Has Been Grossly Exaggerated")